Methodology & Data Sources

 Our Mission

 Statistics of the World provides free, comprehensive access to economic, demographic, health, and environmental data for 218 countries.
-Every data point is sourced directly from official international organizations — we do not estimate, interpolate, or generate data.
+Every data point is sourced directly from official international organizations — we never fabricate, adjust, or smooth values.
+Our added work is in harmonization: reconciling country names, ISO codes, and territorial definitions that differ between publishers, aligning units and data vintages so sources can be compared side by side, separating observations from projections, and writing analysis that puts the numbers in context.
 When the IMF publishes new GDP projections or the World Bank updates its development indicators, our database reflects those changes within days.

 Primary Data Sources